 The dress code for clinical experiences designates attire be appropriate to acute care or community settings.
 An official current semester Anna Vaughn School of Nursing photo ID with student name must be worn when a student is involved in an off-campus learning experience.
-No student is to be involved in an off campus learning experience.
-Two student is to be involved in any clinical learning activity without being identified as an ORU nursing student.
+No student is to be involved in any clinical learning activity without being identified as an ORU nursing student.